On This Page

 5. At the bottom of the drawer, select Interactions.

-7. When done, select Save at the top of the Dashboard.
+7. At the top of the Dashboard, select Save.

-You can configure a visualization so that selecting a data point triggers a new search.
+You can set up a visualization so that clicking on it runs a new search.

 1. Start adding or editing a Dashboard visualization panel.